Ocean acidification: Fish larvae

-Compounded effects of acidification, warming and deoxygenation
+Compounded effects of acidification, warming, and deoxygenation

 Drivers of hypoxia and ocean acidification intensification in upwelling shelf systems.
 Equatorward winds drive the upwelling of low dissolved oxygen (DO), high nutrient, and high dissolved inorganic carbon (DIC) water from above the oxygen minimum zone.
 Cross-shelf gradients in productivity and bottom water residence times drive the strength of DO (DIC) decrease (increase) as water transits across a productive continental shelf.

 There is a substantial body of research showing that a combination of ocean acidification and elevated ocean temperature have a compounded effect on marine life and the ocean environment.
 This effect far exceeds the individual harmful impact of either.
-In addition, ocean warming, along with increased productivity of phytoplankton from higher CO_{2} levels exacerbates ocean deoxygenation.
+In addition, ocean warming, along with increased productivity of phytoplankton from higher levels exacerbates ocean deoxygenation.
 Deoxygenation of ocean waters is an additional stressor on marine organisms that increases ocean stratification therefore limiting nutrients over time and reducing biological gradients.